Estimated reading time: 14 minutes

 - COLLECT REWARDS POINTS IN STOCARD

-- Whenever you’re shopping, just pop-up your loyalty card’s barcode on your phone and have it scanned by the cashier to receive your points.
+- When shopping, pop up your loyalty card’s barcode on your phone and scan it by the cashier to receive your points.

 - DISCOVER EXCLUSIVE OFFERS

-- Browse coupons, discounts, flyers and catalogues in Stocard – all related to your favourite stores!
+- Browse coupons, discounts, flyers, and catalogues in Stocard related to your favourite stores!

 - CARDS IN WALLET

 - Add any card in Stocard with a QR code to Wallet.

 Lastly, change the locks if you keep a spare key for your house, car, or anything else.

 If the thief or someone finds your wallet and wants to use your identification and credit maliciously, they may come to visit your home with the key to see if it works.